haydensprinkle/100DaysOfCode/README.md

     -Added new sections in Covid data app for general info, infection metrics, and bed usage data for hospitals and ICU -Extracted data and injected into markup for new sections -Planning to deploy on Netlify once completed

+Day 21 (01/21/2021)

+    -Created Git repo to host all of the projects for my CS50A class at Santa Rosa Junior College -Wrote function to format date in Covid data app -Called toLocalString method on displayed data to make it more readable -Created API call to return data on all counties in U.S. including their FIPS numbers, figuring out how to use the data to implement search and autocomplete functionalities